blaenk/site/content/notes/distributed-systems.md

 To get an idea of a typical response time, it's better to use percentiles than an arithmetic mean.

 Higher percentiles are even more important in backend services that are called multiple times as part of serving a single end-user request, since, even if they're called in parallel, the end-user has to wait for the slowest of the calls to complete.
 Even if only a small percentage of backend calls are slow, the chance of getting a slow call increases with an increase in backend calls, so a higher proportion of end-user requests end up being slow.
+This is known as _tail latency amplification_.

 Latency is the duration that a request is waiting to be handled, during which it is latent (awaiting service).